MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-431-Energy-Efficiency-Program-Certain-Commercial-Industrial-Equipment/subpart-J-Fans-Blowers/section-431.172.md

 *Air circulating fan* means a fan that has no provision for connection to ducting or separation of the fan inlet from its outlet using a pressure boundary, operates against zero external static pressure loss, and is not a jet fan.

-*Air circulating fan discharge area:* area of a circle having a diameter equal to the blade tip diameter.
+*Air circulating fan discharge area* means the area of a circle having a diameter equal to the blade tip diameter.

 *Air circulating fan outlet area* means the gross inside area measured at the plane of the outlet opening.